Untangle

 • With other Untangle users according to the roles, invites, and permissions configured in the Service

-• With service providers who help us deliver the Service, including hosting, authentication, payment processing, customer support, analytics, security, email delivery, document handling, and AI model providers
+• With service providers who help us deliver the Service, including hosting, authentication, payment processing, customer support, analytics, security, email delivery, SMS delivery, document handling, and AI model providers

 • When required by law, subpoena, court order, or legal process